crystalowens/Printable_Vane_Tools_for_Rheometry/README.md

 # Tools included

 In this repository find .stl files for
 * Vanes for DHR-style and AR-style rheometers (tested with DHR-3, AR-G2)
     * 8-arm fractal vane
     * 12-arm fractal vane
     * 24-arm fractal vane
+    * 4-arm fractal vane

 * Cups for DHR-style and AR-style rheometers (tested with DHR-3, AR-G2)
   * Cup base to mount to a flat peltier base, which then accepts a second part, either a cup with a bottom (for viscous fluids) or a cup without a bottom (for yield stress fluids, easier to clean)